OgooNnamah/Excel_Project_Nested_IF_And_IFS/README.md

 - Aggregate functions- Count, Sum, Avg etc
 - Common table expressions
 - Subquery
-- 𝗦𝗼𝗿𝘁𝗶𝗻𝗴 & 𝗚𝗿𝗼𝘂𝗽𝗶𝗻𝗴- Group By, Order By, Having
+- Sorting & Grouping- Group By, Order By, Having
 - Retrieval and Filtering- Select, From, Where, Limit, Case, And etc

 # 4. Data transformation